marilenaRM/GotenbergBundle/README.md

 composer require sensiolabs/gotenberg-bundle
 ```

-> [!NOTE]
-> This bundle interacts with [Gotenberg 8.x](https://gotenberg.dev/docs/getting-started/installation) which is used
-> under the hood.

 ### With Symfony Flex

 If you accept the Symfony Flex recipe during installation:
 * The bundle will be automatically registered.
 * A configuration skeleton file will be created.
 * Docker Compose will be updated with a new gotenberg service.
 * The `.env` file will be updated with a `GOTENBERG_DSN` value pointing to `gotenberg:3000`.
 You can update this value
   if your Gotenberg instance is hosted elsewhere.

 ### Without Symfony Flex

-> [!NOTE]
-> You first need to install and configure [Gotenberg 8.x](https://gotenberg.dev/docs/getting-started/installation) by
-> yourself.

 Manually enable the bundle by adding it to the list of registered bundles in your `config/bundles.php` file: